ipkpjersi/ArigatouAnimeTracker/README.md

 ---

-Embark on a journey through the diverse world of anime with **Arigatou Anime Tracker**!
+Embark on a journey through the fascinating world of anime with **Arigatou Anime Tracker**!